SoftwareEngineeringToolDemos/FSE-2012-SelfMotion/README.md

 In this repository, for ExampleTool you will find:
 * :white_check_mark: [Source code](https://github.com/leandroshp/self-motion) (available)

 This repository was constructed by [Jennifer Tsan](https://github.com/jentsan), Venkatesh Sambandamoorthy, and Sarthak Shetty under the supervision of [Emerson Murphy-Hill](https://github.com/CaptainEmerson).
-Thanks to Leandro Sales Pinto his help in establishing this repository.
+Thanks to Leandro Sales Pinto for his help in establishing this repository.